Emigrate to Australia

 Student Visa (subclass 500): This visa allows full-time students to work 40 hours per fortnight; the number of Irish granted student visas tripled from 217 in 2007/08 to 703 in 2013/14 reflecting its growing popularity for those who wish to stay in Australia.

-If you would like to move to Australia for a limited amount of time, our immigration lawyers in Ireland can provide expert, legal guidance.
+If you would like to move to Australia for a limited amount of time, our immigration experts in Ireland can provide expert, legal guidance.

 Call IAS on (+353) 061 518 025.

-The Immigration Advice Service’s team of dedicated immigration lawyers are equipped with extensive experience and knowledge involving the process of emigrating to Australia.
+The Immigration Advice Service’s team of dedicated immigration consultants are equipped with extensive experience and knowledge involving the process of emigrating to Australia.

 To take the first step of your journey, contact our client care team who will arrange a consultation with one of our immigration experts.